bolt/docs/source/tasks.md

 Where you change '/var/www/my_site' to be the correct path to your Bolt installation.

 Then in config.yml you need to set the 'cron_hour' parameter.
-The paramter takes an integer between 0 and 23, representitive of the hour of the day you with daily, weekly, monthly and yearly tasks to execute which by default is set to 03:00 am.
+The paramter takes an integer between 0 and 23, representitive of the hour of the day you want the daily, weekly, monthly and yearly tasks to execute at.
+By default is set to 03:00 am.

 <pre class="brush: plain">
 cron_hour: 3